abdum99/rambles/content/posts/shortcomings-of-everything-is-a-file.md

 It's the user <--> kernel analogy to [memory-mapped I/O](https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O).
 But instead of memory addresses, it's files.
 And instead of drivers, it's you.

 <!-- Benefit -->
-The filesystem convention gives us a few things
+The virtual filesystem gives us a few things:
 - a path to identify a variable
 - permission checks
 - namespace awareness (top level directory)